RuneScape Guide for Beginners - Everything You Need To Know

 Usually, you will, at least at first, need raw materials.
 For that, we have such professions as Woodcutting, Fishing, or Mining.

 They are also known as the “Big Three” and for a reason: these skills are consistent money makers since the raw materials obtained through them are always in demand.
-Leveling up skills efficiently is a good way to make money.
+Leveling up skills efficiently is a good way to make more RS gold.

 Questing in RuneScape

 Questing is an essential part of the game and probably one of the most interesting ones.
 Quests in RS vary from simple tasks to engaging quizzes to full-blown detectives or epic journeys.